 3. Pay careful attention to “mature by” dates on seed packages and know when your first frost date is for your region.

-Niki Jabbour, in her book The Year-Round Vegetable Farmer, goes into this in a lot more detail, but basically you gotta time your late summer plantings for fall/winter harvests with the date the plant is expected to mature.
+Niki Jabbour, in her book The Year-Round Vegetable Gardener, goes into this in a lot more detail, but basically you gotta time your late summer plantings for fall/winter harvests with the date the plant is expected to mature.
 So, say you wanna plant some spinach.
 If the maturity date is 45 days, then count back from your first expected frost date (and add a week or 2 just in case).
 Since I live in Hardiness Zone 5b/6a my first frost date is usually around October 15-31 (proximity to the ocean usually gives us a later frost date—sometimes well into November).
 So, for an Oct.
 15 harvest, I need to plant my spinach seeds around the first week of September or the last week of August.

 This part takes a bit of planning and it’s tough to get it exact ‘cause there’s so many things that can affect the growth of a plant.